nekeal/ansible-role-docker-app/README.md

     docker_images: []

 List of dicts containing configuration in same format as requires `docker_image` module.
 Each parameter which is provided in module is available.
 You can also set global default value for each image.
-List of available defaults is in `defaults/main.yml`

     docker_containers: []

 List of dicts containing configuration in same format as requires `docker_container` module.
 Each parameter which is provided in module is available.
 You can also set globally available default.

-List of defaults is in `defaults/main.yml`
+    git_repositories: []

+List of repositories to clone.
+You can use each argument provided by git module.
+You can also set default for every repo of a list with the folllowing convention:
+`git_<argument_name>_default`, where `argument_name` is any argument in the git module.

 Dependencies
 ------------